hellorobinbaggett/drawsteel_DEV/README.md

+DEV NOTE: This version is ONLY for people who want to mod or add to the code.
+All who enter beware!
+There be bugs ahead!

 - What is this?
 Where am I?

 This is a custom ruleset that was made for the Fantasy Grounds VTT by Exxodis during the Draw Steel beta.